hzrd149/obsidian-nostr-publisher/README.md

 - [ ] Add option to configure zap splits
 - [ ] Add option to include a developer zap split in the article
 - [ ] Add option to set and upload banner image
+- [ ] Detect if linked media is already uploaded

+## Bugs

+- [ ] Extra ")" in articles get included in images before them